Updated for 2019!

-The 2018 tax filing season kicked off on February 26, 2018, and will soon be ending.
-The tax-filing deadline for most Canadians (for the 2017 tax year) is on April 30, 2018.
-For those who are self-employed, or who have a spouse/partner who is self-employed, the deadline extends until June 15, 2018.
+The 2019 tax filing season will soon be here and if last years timeline is anything to go by, it will kick off around the third week of February 2019.
+The tax-filing deadline for most Canadians (for the 2018 tax year) is on April 30, 2019.
+For those who are self-employed, or who have a spouse/partner who is self-employed, the deadline extends until June 15, 2019.

 Filing your taxes on time is not just about the potential of tax refunds.
 A late tax filing can result in monetary penalties and can also delay or affect your government benefits negatively.

-What Are The Penalties For a Late Tax-Filing?
+What Are The Penalties For a Late Tax-Filing in 2019?

 The government wants every penny they are owed and they want it in good time.
 As such, there are penalties for filing a late tax return if you have an unpaid tax balance.
 If you are getting a refund or your tax balance is zero, there will be no penalties for sending in your return after the deadline date.